 For Tier 2 participants, pension benefits vest after 10 years of service.
 Participating members who retire at or after age 67 with 10 years of service are entitled to an annual retirement benefit, payable monthly for life in an amount equal to 1 2/3% of their final rate of earnings (average of the highest 96 consecutive months' earnings during the last 10 years, capped at \$106,800) for credited service up to 15 years and 2% for each year thereafter.
 However, an employee's total pension cannot exceed 75% of their final rate of earnings.
 If an employee retires after 10 years of service between the ages of 62 and 67, and has less than 30 years of service credit, the pension will be reduced by 1/2% for each month that the employee is under the age of 67.
-If an employee retires after 10 years of service between the ages of 62 and 67, and has between 30 and 35 years of service credit, the pension will be reduced by the lesser of 1/2% for each month that the employee is under the age of 67 or 1/2% for each month of service credit less than 35 years.
+If an employee retires after 10 years of service credit, the pension will be reduced by the lesser of 1/2% for each month that the employee is under the age of 67 or 1/2% for each month of service credit less than 35 years.
 IMRF also provides death and disability benefits.
 These benefit provisions and all other requirements are established by Illinois Compiled Statutes.

 Contributions.
 As set by statute, Consortium employees participating in IMRF are required to contribute 4.50% of their annual covered salary.
 The statute requires the Consortium to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-The Consortium's actuarially determined contribution rate for calendar year 2016 was 8.91% percent of annual covered payroll.
+The Consortium's actuarially determined contribution rate for calendar year 2017 was 8.43% percent of annual covered payroll.
 The Consortium also contributes for disability benefits, death benefits and supplemental retirement benefits, all of which are pooled at the IMRF level.
 Contribution rates for disability and death benefits are set by the IMRF Board of Trustees, while the supplemental retirement benefits rate is set by statute.